2018 ABC Supply 500: Race

 45 minutes after the accident, IndyCar VP of Communications, Curt Cavin, announced that Wickens was "awake and alert" and transported by helicopter to Lehigh Valley Hospital.
-Wickens list of injuries included "thoracic spinal facture, spinal cord injury, neck fracture, tibia and fibula fractures to both legs, fractures in both hands, fractured right forearm, fractured elbow, four fractured ribs and a pulmonary contusion."
+Wickens list of injuries included "thoracic spinal fracture, spinal cord injury, neck fracture, tibia and fibula fractures to both legs, fractures in both hands, fractured right forearm, fractured elbow, four fractured ribs and a pulmonary contusion."

 The race was stopped for 1 hour and 56 minutes.
 In the aftermath of the crash, the quality of the repair work on the fence was debated.
 Sébastien Bourdais said, "The construction guys said thumbs-up; I’m glad nobody tried it because I’m not sure that would have been satisfactory.
 It’s just tough moments.
 When we saw the extent of the damage I had a pretty good idea that it wasn’t gonna get fixed properly, and it wasn’t.
 The cables were loose, and it was just like, it was pretty lousy.
 So I wasn’t happy with it at all."

 Bourdais' view was disputed by IndyCar president, Jay Frye, who said, "He was not at the scene.
 He was doing it from a visual perspective.
 A couple of angles you looked at it, it was different-looking, but another angle it looked fine.
 It's just how you looked at it."

 When the race resumed, Alexander Rossi pulled away from the field.
 The only challenge to Rossi's domination came from Will Power.
 During green flag pit stops on lap 135, Power overtook Rossi.
 However, on lap 140, Rossi repassed Power for the lead going into turn two.
 Rossi led 180 laps, a new record for the Pocono 500.

 Following the resumption of the race from the Wickens crash, the event was very clean with the final 189 laps run without cautions.
 Tony Kanaan dropped out after 16 laps with throttle issues.
 With 34 laps remaining, Conor Daly lightly hit the turn two wall with his right-side wheels.
 Daly entered pit road and the race continued without interruption.

 Unlike the 42 lead changes in the 2017 Pocono 500, there were only 11 lead changes in 2018, the majority the result of green-flag pit stops.